aligvitor/data-extraction-dynamo/README.md

-In this repository, I estimated carbon dioxide emissions resulting from each zone in Sao Paulo, Brazil.
+In this repository, I extract data from an architectural project on revit using dynamo.